aliafshar/a8/README.md

 (c) 2011, PIDA Authors
 License GPL v3 (http://www.gnu.org/copyleft/gpl.html)

-The One True IDE™, successor to the [http://pida.co.uk/ PIDA IDE].
+The One True IDE™, successor to the PIDA IDE.
 An ultra-lightweight IDE, that embeds Vim, a terminal emulator, and a file browser and makes them work together.

 * [Installation](#installation)
 * [Configuration](#configuration)